Leaked Documents Show Facebook’s Post-Charlottesville Reckoning with American Nazis

 One of the training documents includes a log of when Facebook has modified the material, including adding new examples of hate speech as the network identifies them.
 In November 2017, trainers added comparing Mexican people to worm like creatures to the document as an example of hate speech; in December they added an offensive comparison between Muslim and pigs; and in February Facebook trainers updated the material to mention users calling transgender people "it."

-In January, 5 months after Charlottesville, Facebook added slides discussing the company’s position on white nationalism, supremacy, and separatism.
+In January, five months after Charlottesville, Facebook added slides discussing the company’s position on white nationalism, supremacy, and separatism.
 While it says Facebook does not allow praise, support, or representation of white supremacy, it does allow the same sort of positions for white nationalism and separatism, according to one of the slides obtained by Motherboard.

 Explaining its motivation, another section of the document reads that nationalism is an “extreme right movement and ideology, but it doesn't seem to be always associated with racism (at least not explicitly).”
 Facebook then acknowledges that “In fact, some white nationalists carefully avoid the term supremacy because it has negative connotations.”